red/docs/preprocessor.md

 **Syntax**

     expand-directives [<body>]
+    expand-directives/keep [<body>]

     <body> : arbitrary Red code containing preprocessor directives.

 **Description**

 Invoke the preprocessor on a block value.
 The argument block will be modified and used as returned value.
+If `/keep` refinement is used, the previous preprocessor state is kept with all the macros and words previously defined, otherwise, the preprocessor will start with a clean state.

 **Example**